ashwanikumar04/daily-coding-problems/PendingQuestions.md

 line segments connecting each point pi to qi.
 Write an algorithm to determine how many pairs of the line segments intersect.

+## Problem-200

+> This problem was asked by Microsoft.

+Let X be a set of n intervals on the real line.
+We say that a set of points P "stabs" X if every interval in X contains at least one point in P. Compute the smallest set of points that stabs X.

+For example, given the intervals [(1, 4), (4, 5), (7, 9), (9, 12)], you should
+return [4, 9].